 Teaching module applications

-Ethical applications can be submitted, by staff, for taught modules where students complete low-risk research.
-This means the School ethics committee (SEC) need not review and approve applications from every student on the module, as they would a normal application.
+Ethical applications can be submitted, by staff, for taught modules where students complete similar low-risk research.
+This means the School ethics committee (SEC) need not review applications from every student on the module, as they would otherwise.

-Teaching module ethical approval is granted for one year in the first instance and can be renewed up to a maximum period of five years - see the section below on 'Approval duration, expiry, and renewal'.
+A favourable opinion for teaching modules is granted for one year in the first instance and can be renewed up to a maximum period of five years - see the section below on 'Validity period, expiry, and renewal'.

 When can teaching module applications be used?